China to send vice president to S.Korea president's inauguration

 Yoon takes office amid myriad challenges, with North Korea conducting weapons tests ahead of his inauguration.

-On Wednesday, North Korea fired a ballistic missile toward the sea off its east coast in its 14th known test this year, after leader Kim Jong Un vowed to develop the country's nuclear forces "at the fastest possible speed."
+The North last fired a ballistic missile on Wednesday, days after leader Kim Jong Un vowed to develop the country's nuclear forces "at the fastest possible speed."

-(Reporting by Soo-hyang Choi and Joori Roh; Editing by Tom Hogue and Gerry Doyle)
+(Reporting by Soo-hyang Choi and Joori Roh; Additional reporting by Lun Tian Yew in Beijing and Ju-min Park in Tokyo; Editing by Tom Hogue, Gerry Doyle and Tomasz Janowski)

 By Soo-hyang Choi and Joori Roh